 - Malware: If you are sure it’s neither change nor 2fa fees then it’s probably be a malware infection that has stolen your bitcoin.
 Bitcoin transactions are irreversible so there is nothing that can be done if your coins are stolen by malware.

 - Insufficient accounting for transaction fees: This error usually means that you haven’t taken transaction fees into account.
-Transactions fees are really high on the bitcoin network now.
+There are two types of transaction fees – miner fees and 2fa fees:

 - Frozen Addresses: It is possible to freeze addresses so that money sent to them cannot be spent.
 Go to View menu > Show addresses, switch to addresses tab, change the filter up top to receiving and funded and then look for addresses with a cyan or purple background.
 Change the filter to change and funded and look again for addresses with coloured backgrounds.
 If you find any such addresses right click on them and choose unfreeze.